-When you think of trail running do you have visions of extreme, fanatical, super fit mountain goats going where no sane person should – Then I think it’s time we all lost our sanity as the benefits of trail running are huge.
+When you think of trail running do you have visions of extreme, fanatical, super fit mountain goats going where no sane person should?
+Then we think it’s time we all lost our sanity, as the benefits of trail running are huge.
 Throw away all your preconceptions.
-Trail running is for anyone who runs or who would like to run.
+Trail running is for anyone who runs or who would like to.

 Check out the current rankings after Gaelforce West and see who is topping the poll.
 It's game on for Gaelforce North in September!

 Signed up for your next adventure and wondering what shoes to wear?
 Do you go for clipless pedals and cleats or will your trainers be just as good?
 We get these questions a lot from people in the lead up to an event and here is our honest view on it.

 You have breakfast, lunch and dinner balanced and correct but are you falling down with your snacks?
 We tend to focus on main meals when we are trying to manage our nutrition and then in between we are having soft drinks, a quick bar of chocolate or a packet of crisps.

 A big event can take a lot out of you.
 Mentally and physically grueling, long endurance events test you to the limit.
 Being physically fit and mentally ready are essential but what can you do to help your body recover in the hours and days after you’ve given it all you’ve got?